MiguelMJ/miguelmj.dev/colophon.md

 ***

 This website has had different iterations that have reflected my relationship with design and web technologies, culminating in the current version, which is guided more by a philosophy than a design style.
 Said philosophy partially combines [indieweb](https://indieweb.org) principles and [brutalist web design](https://brutalist-web.design/) and intends to align with a [deeper attitude towards technology](/codex/on-technology).
-I have therefore opted for a static, content-focused design.
+I have therefore opted for a static, low-tech, content-focused design.